ltw-webdev-4/curriculum/pattern-library-set-up.md

   - title: "Drop it into Patternbot"
     before: |
       We’re finally ready to run [Patternbot](https://github.com/thomasjbradley/patternbot).
-Drag and drop your `dog-rescue-pattern-library` folder into Patternbot’s window.
+Drag and drop your `ecommerce-pattern-library` folder into Patternbot’s window.

       ![](patternbot.jpg)